mounchiliu/IndividualProject/README.md

 - Find matches using these points with optical flow between "current left images - current right images", "current left images - previous left images", "current left images - previous right images"

+  -> changed to

+  Find matches using optical flow between the left and right images.
+Then match them in a circle.

 - Estimate pose with PnP algorithm.
 Furthermore, perform alternatively RANSAC iterations to get a pose estimation with the most inliers.